zyrrus/zyrrus/README.md

 ## 🛠️ Projects

+- 🚧 [**Violet**](https://github.com/zyrrus/violet) - 🟣 A programming language that falls somewhere between Python and Rust.
-- [**Parallel**](https://github.com/zyrrus/parallel) - A platform where educators and content creators can collaborate to create educational videos.
+- 🚧 [**Parallel**](https://github.com/zyrrus/parallel) - 🟰 A platform where educators and content creators can collaborate to create educational videos.
+[View it live](https://parallel.zyrrus.dev)
-- [**Flurry**](https://github.com/learnflurry) - 🚧 A language learning app focused on comprehensible input over rote memorization.
+- 🚧 [**Flurry**](https://github.com/learnflurry) - ❄️ A language learning app focused on comprehensible input over rote memorization.
-- [**DropNote**](https://github.com/zyrrus/dropnote) - A senior project where we created an app that enables professors to securely distribute lecture materials.
+- ✅ [**DropNote**](https://github.com/zyrrus/dropnote) - 📓 A senior project where we created an app that enables professors to securely distribute lecture materials.